AI Gateway lets you add policies and configure plugins at the API level to improve the security, performance, and maintainability of your APIs.

 IP blacklist and whitelist policy

-The IP blacklist and whitelist policy controls client access to services based on a pre-configured list of allowed (whitelist) or denied (blacklist) IP addresses.
+The IP blacklist and whitelist policy controls client access to your services based on a pre-configured list of IP addresses that are either allowed (whitelist) or denied (blacklist).

 Timeout policy

-AI Gateway provides API-level timeout settings.
-You can configure the maximum time the gateway waits for a response from a backend service for a specific API.
-If the gateway does not receive a response from the backend service within the specified time, it returns an HTTP status code of 504 (Gateway Timeout) to the client.
+AI Gateway lets you set API-level timeouts, defining the maximum time the gateway waits for a response from a backend service.
+If no response is received within this period, the gateway returns an HTTP 504 Gateway Timeout status code to the client.

 Retry policy

-AI Gateway provides API-level retry settings that allow you to automatically retry failed requests.
-You can configure the conditions that trigger a retry, such as a connection failure, an unavailable backend service, or a specific HTTP status code.
+AI Gateway can automatically retry failed requests at the API level.
+You can configure retries to be triggered by specific conditions, such as a connection failure, an unavailable backend service, or a specific HTTP status code, to trigger a retry.

 Header modification policy

-The header modification feature lets you modify the headers in the original request before it is forwarded to the backend service, or in the response from the backend service before it is returned to the client.
+The header modification feature lets you modify request headers before they are sent to the backend service, and response headers before they are returned to the client.

 Plugin configurations

-In the Quick Navigation section, select the type of plugin to install or search for the plugin by name, and then click the plugin card:
+In the Quick Navigation section, find the desired plugin by type or by searching its name, and then click the plugin card:

 If the plugin is not installed, click Install and Configure in the dialog box that appears.
-Then, configure the plugin rules and set the status to enabled.
+Then, configure the plugin rules and enable it.

-If the plugin is already installed, configure the plugin rules and set the status to enabled in the dialog box that appears.
+If the plugin is already installed, configure the plugin rules and enable it in the dialog box that appears.

 Click OK.
-You are redirected to the API attachment list, where you can view the attachment and enabled status of the plugin for the API.
+You are redirected to the API attachment list, where you can view its attachment status.